 The type of radiation to be given depends on the type of cancer, its location, how far into the body the radiation will need to go, the patient’s general health and medical history, whether the patient will have other types of cancer treatment, and other factors.

-Most people who receive radiation therapy for cancer have external radiation, but some patients will receive both external and interal radiation therapy.
+Most people who receive radiation therapy for cancer have external radiation, but some patients will receive both external and internal radiation therapy.
 External radiation therapy usually is given on an outpatient basis and is used to treat most types of cancer, including cancer of the bladder, brain, breast, cervix, larynx, lung, prostate, and vagina.
-In addition, external radiation may be used to relieve pain or ease other problems when cancer spreads to other parts of the body from the primary site.
+IN addition, external radiation may be used to relieve pain or ease other problems when cancer spreads to other parts of the body from the primary site.

 The energy (source of radiation) used in external radiation therapy is generated by a machine called a linear accelerator.
 Depending on the amount of energy the x-rays have, they can be used to destroy cancer cells on the surface of the body (lower energy) or deeper into tissues and organs (higher energy).
 The machine is normally the size of a small room measuring 10 feet high and 15 feet long.
-Treatment begins by having the patient lie down on a movable treatment couch while the linear accelerator delivers beams of radiation to the tumor from multiple directions or angles.
+Treatment begins by having the patient lie down on a movable treatment table while the linear accelerator delivers beams of radiation to the tumor from multiple directions or angles.
 Lasers are used to make sure the patient is in the proper position.
 The intensity of each beam’s radiation dose can be varied according to the patient’s treatment plan.

 To ensure patient safety at the June E. Nylen Cancer Center, several safety systems are built into the linear accelerator so that it will deliver the prescribed dose intended by the Radiation Oncologist.
 During treatment, the radiation therapist continuously monitors the patient both visually and audibly.

 The amount of radiation absorbed by the tissues is called the radiation dose.
-Different tissues can tolerate various amounts of radiation.
+Difference tissues can tolerate various amounts of radiation.
 For example, the liver can receive a much higher dose than the kidneys.
 The total dose of radiation is usually divided into smaller doses that are given daily over a specific time period.
 This maximizes the destruction of cancer cells while minimizing the damage to healthy tissue.

 Cancer patients receiving radiation therapy are often concerned that the treatment will make them radioactive.
 The answer to this question depends on the type of radiation therapy being given.